augustocristian/retorch-llm-rp/docs/RQ2-ExperimentalSetup.md

 ````

+## Levenshtein distance matrix

-The matrix with the different Levenshtein distance is the following:
+The matrix with the different Levenshtein distance is the following, in the columns are presented the scenarios and in
+the rows the different test cases

 | System Test Case                         | **Scenario 1 (A)** | **Scenario 2(B)** | **Scenario 3 (C)** | Scenario 4 | Scenario 5 | Scenario 8 | Scenario 9 | Scenario 10 | Scenario 11 | Scenario 12 | Scenario 13 | **Scenario 14 (D)** | Scenario 15 |
 |------------------------------------------|:------------------:|:-----------------:|:------------------:|:----------:|:----------:|:----------:|:----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-------------------:|:-----------:|